TurkServer/turkserver-meteor/README.md

 To add this to a Meteor app, follow these instructions:

 1. [Install Meteor](http://docs.meteor.com/#quickstart) and create a Meteor app.
-2. In the app directory, install TurkServer locally (once we publish TurkServer to the Meteor packaging server, you will be able to omit this step):

-    ```
-    git clone https://github.com/TurkServer/turkserver-meteor.git packages/turkserver
-    ```

 3. `meteor add mizzao:turkserver` to install the package and its dependencies.
 4. Start your app with the `meteor` command.
 5. Navigate to `/turkserver` to log into the administration interface, and